Best Hidden Gems in Dublin for Nerdy Travellers

 The castle dates from the 12th century Anglo-Norman conquest and has transformed from a wooden structure to a more robust stone castle surrounded by a flooded moat (the only one left in Ireland).
 Unquestionably the highlight of the tour is the castle’s 15th century great hall that took 10 years to expertly restore.The superb oak roof was entirely rebuilt using medieval techniques and the floor beautifully retiled using material borrowed from St Andrew’s Church in Dublin.

-Often overlooked by tourists, yet sought after by international film crews, Drimnagh Castle is the perfect decor for period dramas.
+Often overlooked by tourists, it is yet one of the most an interesting castles to visit in Dublin.
+The film industry saw its potential.
+Sought after by international film crews, Drimnagh Castle is the perfect decor for period dramas.
 It has been the location for TV series like The Tudors and the movie Ella Enchanted starring Anne Hathaway.

 The Hugh Lane Gallery

 The art lovers will not want to miss out on visiting this free art gallery.
-Well known locally for being one of the best art museums in the city, its location on the Northside of Dublin, away from the main tourist trail, can unfortunately be a deterrent.
+Well known locally for being one of the best art museums in Dublin, its location on the Northside of the city, away from the main tourist trail, can unfortunately be a deterrent.